 Our Data Service supports a very flexible security mechanism for restricting access to objects stored in Backendless.
 Security permissions apply to users and roles.
 A permission can either grant or reject an operation for a particular asset.
 In the context of Data Service, the asset is an object which your app can retrieve, update or delete.
 Permissions can be granted or rejected globally, where they apply to all tables and all objects in the data store.
 Additionally, every table may have its own permission matrix and owner policy – a special instruction whether object owners can or cannot retrieve/update/delete the objects they ‘own’.
 Finally, every object has its own Access Control List (ACL) which is a matrix of permissions for the operations applicable specifically to the object:

 The security system is multi-layered.
 For an API call to retrieve, update or delete object(s), the system goes through several where each can trim the scope of the operations.
-The layered order of the decision making is important and consists of the following:
+The layered order of decision-making is important and consists of the following:

 - ObjectACL for the user who makes the call